How to Install a Heated Driveway (Concrete)

 General Heated Driveway Installation Overview

 Clear the area to be heated of all debris that may pose a threat to the heat cable.
-Jagged rocks and nails may damage the insulation of the cable, so preparing the area is important.
+Jagged rocks and nails may damage the insulation of the cable and cause it to fail, so preparing the area is important.

 Lay the cable (or heating mat) out over the area you want to heat.
-Remember to never allow the cables to be too close to each other or to touch one another.
+Remember to never allow the cables to touch one another or be too close to each other.
 (Be sure that your electrician has experience installing radiant heat systems and is willing to contact Warmzone's installation support team with any questions.)
 Fasten the heating cable to the remesh reinforcement using tie-wraps, zip ties or cable strapping.
-Make sure that the free cable is fastened at regular intervals to prevent the cable from being pushed down by the weight of the heavy concrete pour.
+Make sure that the free cable is fastened at regular intervals to prevent it from being pushed down by the weight of the heavy concrete pour.
 (The heating cable should typically be covered by 2 inches of concrete.
 A thicker surface may be required depending on the pour and application.)
-On new concrete pours, it is recommended that you use Mesh-Ups to position the heating wire or mat at the proper height (2 inches).
+On new concrete pours, it is recommended that you use Mesh-Ups to position the heating cable or mat at the proper height (2 inches).

 Do not fix the heating cable of the mat in such a way that it is compressed or strained.
 It must be able to move.
-Cut the mat tape using scissors so you can shape the heating cable to your area.
+If needed, cut the mat tape using scissors so you can shape the heating cable to your area.